-The fair value of employee stock options are measured using a Black Scholes option pricing model.
-Measurement inputs include share price on measurement date, exercise price of the instrument, expected volatility (based on weighted average historic volatility), weighted average expected life of the instruments (based on historical experience and general option holder behaviour), expected dividends, and the risk-free interest rate (based on government bonds).
+The fair value of share-based compensation awards is based on a Black Scholes option pricing model for option-based awards, and the share price of the Corporation for non-option based awards.
+Measurement inputs in the Black Scholes model include share price on measurement date, exercise price of the instrument, expected volatility (based on weighted average historic volatility), weighted average expected life of the instruments (based on historical experience and general option holder behaviour), expected dividends, and the risk-free interest rate (based on government bonds).